valinorearth/valinor.earth/src/site/team/brajeshwar/profile.md

 ---
 ---

-Brajeshwar Oinam started his entrepreneurial journey when he sold his first company to an American Startup, Mixercast, Inc, in 2006.

-He started oCricket in 2017, which got acquired in 2009.
-The team went on to form Infinitely Beta that later became Helpshift, Inc (USA).
-His fourth Startup, Levoma, was the first Indian Startup to graduate from the Founder Institute at the San Francisco Bay Area cohort in 2011.
+Brajeshwar Oinam started his entrepreneurial journey with his first company in 2004, which was acquired by a Silicon Valley company in 2006.
+His next Startup was acquired in 2009.
+In 2010, he started Levoma, which became the first Indian Startup to graduate from the Founder Institute at the San Francisco Bay Area cohort in 2011.
 Levoma exited to a Singapore Investment firm, Kamelot Kapital Pte Ltd, in 2013.

-For two years from (2014-2016), he worked as the Creative Director of Razorfish, one of the worlds’ largest interactive agencies at their Bangalore Branch.
-Razorfish is a publicly-traded company with its headquarter in New York and branches the world over.
-Later, he spent about 18 months helping Mobisy, a Retail Intelligence Platform company in Bangalore, with their Product Strategy as the Chief Product Officer.
+Between 2014-2016, he worked as the Creative Director at the Bangalore Branch of [Razorfish](http://www.razorfish.com), one of the worlds’ largest interactive agencies.
+Later, he spent about 18 months helping [Mobisy](http://mobisy.com/), a Retail Intelligence Platform company in Bangalore, with their Product Strategy as the Chief Product Officer.

-He now heads the India initiative, as the CEO of Sagri, focussing on solving Agriculture problems in the South Asian Region, especially India.
+He currently focuses on solving farmers' problems, and is trying to help curb the impact of Agriculture on climate change.